nettadrimer/api_documentation/documentation/API.md

 A different client_id and secret_key will be provided by Gogobot for testing and production environments.
 Algorithm

 Concatenate all params and values (in alphabetical order, removing ‘=’ and ‘&’ chars).
+Append the `secret_key` to the string you got.
 This is the payload.
 Note: Make sure that none of the param values are URL encoded.

 Perform an hmac-sha256 of the payload (using the secret_key provided by Gogobot)